Machine learning forecasts of the cosmic distance duality relation with strongly lensed gravitational wave events: Methodology

-After we have calculated the fiducial values of the cosmological distances, we can then make mock samples of the duality parameter $\eta(z)$ directly via the following procedure: First, at each redshift we create mock distances $d_A(z_s)$ and $d_L(z_s)$ based on a Gaussian distribution using the fiducial values and $1\sigma$ errors based on the methodology of Ref.~\cite{Lin:2020vqj}, such that for the mock we have \be (D_{i,\textrm{mock}},\sigma_{i,\textrm{mock}})\rightarrow \mathcal{N}(D_{i,\textrm{fid}},\sigma_{i,\textrm{fid}}), \ee where $i=1\dots N_{\rm lens}$, $D_i$ representing either $d_A$ or $d_L$, while $\sigma_{i,\textrm{fid}}$ are the errors.
-Then, to make a mock sample of $\eta(z_i)$ values we can use Eq.~\eqref{eq:eta} and an MCMC-like approach to obtain the mean values and the errors of the data as follows: \begin{enumerate} \item Using the mock distances at each redshift $D_{i,\rm mock}$ we draw 10,000 random samples from the assumed distribution for $D_{i,\rm mock}$. \item We then estimate $\eta(z_i)$ at each redshift $z_i$ for each of the 10,000 random points using Eq.~\eqref{eq:eta} to obtain 10,000 realisations of the distribution of $\eta(z_i)$. \item Finally, we estimate the mean and standard deviation of $\log_{10}\eta(z_i)$ at each redshift point to create our final mock sample. \end{enumerate} The main advantage of this MCMC-like approach is that it does not depend on error propagation for the various quantities, which could be highly non-trivial for complicated modified gravity models, but it also preserves the statistical properties of the samples.
-In Ref.~\cite{Hogg:2020ktc} it was shown that this approach allows for the creation of mocks that have minimal external biases, theoretical, statistical or otherwise.
+After we have calculated the fiducial values of the cosmological distances, we can then make mock samples of the duality parameter $\eta(z)$ directly via the following procedure: First, at each redshift we create mock distances $d_A(z_s)$ and $d_L(z_s)$ based on a Gaussian distribution using the fiducial values and $1\sigma$ errors based on the methodology of Ref.~\cite{Renzi:2020bvl}, such that for the mock we have \be (D_{i,\textrm{mock}},\sigma_{i,\textrm{mock}})\rightarrow \mathcal{N}(D_{i,\textrm{fid}},\sigma_{i,\textrm{fid}}), \ee where $i=1\dots N_{\rm lens}$, $D_i$ represents either $d_A$ or $d_L$, while $\sigma_{i,\textrm{fid}}$ are the errors and $\mathcal{N}(\mu,\sigma)$ stands for a normal distribution with mean $\mu$ and standard deviation $\sigma$.
+Then, to make a mock sample of $\eta(z_i)$ values we can use Eq.~\eqref{eq:eta} and finally, we employ an MCMC-like approach to obtain the mean values and the errors of the data points as follows: \begin{enumerate} \item Using the mock distances at each redshift $D_{i,\rm mock}$ we draw 10,000 random samples from the assumed distribution for $D_{i,\rm mock}$. \item We then estimate $\eta(z_i)$ at each redshift $z_i$ for each of the 10,000 random points using Eq.~\eqref{eq:eta} to obtain 10,000 realisations of the distribution of $\eta(z_i)$. \item We estimate the mean and standard deviation of $\log_{10}\eta(z_i)$ at each redshift point to create our final mock sample. \end{enumerate} The main advantage of this MCMC-like approach is that it does not depend on error propagation for the various quantities, which could be highly non-trivial for complicated modified gravity models, but it also preserves the statistical properties of the samples.
+This allows us to obtain our results without any further dependence on the cosmological model and in Ref.~\cite{Hogg:2020ktc} it was shown that this approach allows for the creation of mocks that have minimal external biases, theoretical, statistical or otherwise.
+For example, this means that we no longer have to assume that the distributions of the $\log_{10}\eta(z_i)$ data points are sufficiently Gaussian, as implied by standard error propagation and which may bias the results by introducing artificial deviations from the fiducial model.